 How to choose the best VPN for torrenting

-The virtual private networks we've picked out all support torrents (not every VPN does) but - just as important - are all equipped with the right features and tools that you require when torrenting.
+The virtual private networks we've picked out all support torrents (believe it or not,, not every VPN does!) but – just as important – are all equipped with the right features and tools that you need when torrenting.

 A few are obvious, starting with privacy and security.
 Torrenting by its very nature is risky and, while peer-to-peer sharing of big files is undeniably useful, you can leave yourself exposed to threats from bad actors.
 So, you want a VPN with strong encryption protocols and plenty of security smarts.
 A clear no-logs policy is also crucial – the biggest VPN providers even have these independently audited.

-Download speeds are crucial, too - there's no point in choosing a VPN that throttles your speeds so much that downloads crawl along at a snail's pace.
-We also recommend only opting for torrenting VPNs that are watertight from DNS leaks and have a VPN kill switch.
-The latter shuts down the internet connection if the VPN stops working, thus preventing your true IP from being exposed.
+Download speeds are crucial as well.
+There's no point in choosing a VPN that throttles your speeds so much that downloads crawl along at a snail's pace.
+We also recommend only opting for torrenting VPNs that are watertight from DNS leaks and have a solid VPN kill switch (which we test in our reviews).
+The latter shuts down the internet connection if the VPN stops working, thus preventing your true IP from being exposed even if you're not paying attention.

 We say "boast", but Express doesn't bother force-feeding its claims all over its homepage.
 Instead, it just gets on with the business of establishing P2P support across every one of its servers, and all with unlimited bandwidth.

 It's certainly fast.
-We tested its connection speed to multiple servers around the world and witnessed some of the most reliable connections, with an average range of 420-630Mbps.
-That’s obviously a major advantage for anyone who downloads large files.
+We tested its connection speed to multiple servers around the world and witnessed some of the most reliable connections, with an average range of 420-560Mbps.
+While it's not the fastest VPN out there, it's speedy enough for anyone who downloads large files.
 And payment by Bitcoin is supported, too.

 The software’s split tunneling feature for both Mac and Windows users is definitely worth mentioning, as it allows users to choose to protect their torrent client only.
 That leaves all other online activities, such as web browsing or online gaming, unaffected by the VPN.